 Following the great minds of machine learning can help you discover new things and deepen your knowledge.
 It’s fascinating to learn from the best scientists.
-Among them, you will find influencers, teachers, business leaders, and even many more.
-Undeniably their expertise can help to change the world and make it a better place.
+Among them, you will find influencers, teachers, business leaders, and many more.
+Undeniably their expertise can help change the world and make it a better place.

 On this list, you will find not only influencers but also renowned personalities from the world of Data Science.
 Take a look at all the names you should know to develop your career.
 Learn and get inspired to discover new things!

 1. Vladimir Vapnik

 Vladimir Naumovich Vapnik is one of the main developers of the Vapnik–Chervonenkis theory of statistical learning, and the co-inventor of the support-vector machine method, and support-vector clustering algorithm.